cobalthq/cobalt-api-docs/APIDocumentationStyleGuide.md

 - **Methods**.
 To learn how to describe API methods, see [Methods](https://developers.google.com/style/api-reference-comments#methods) in [API reference code comments](https://developers.google.com/style/api-reference-comments).
 - **Placeholders**.
 To learn more about formatting placeholders, see [Format placeholders](https://developers.google.com/style/placeholders).

-For more information about designing APIs, see the [API design guide](https://cloud.google.com/apis/design) by Google.

 ## Other Resources

 Here are some more useful resources: